 When filing a trademark application, you will need to determine what trademark filing basis you are filing under.
 This is an important part of your trademark application.
 While it is possible in some cases to amend your trademark filing basis, an error here can be costly.
-In fact, some mistakes can make your registration void even after it has become incontestable.
-Knowing the correct trademark filing basis for your trademark application is very important because of that risk.
+In fact, some mistakes can make your registration subject to cancellation even after you receive it.
+Using the correct trademark filing basis for your trademark application is very important because of that risk.

 If you file on an In Use basis, your application will go through the registration process as I described in an earlier post.
 Filing on an Intent to Use basis adds an additional step to the process.
 But first, I should mention that if you file on the 1(b) Intent To Use basis, you must actually have an intent to use the mark in commerce with the goods and services listed.
 While it can be difficult to prove, if someone shows that you were not actually intending to use the mark, they can oppose your application.

 What sets the Intent To Use application apart from In Use is that there is an additional step.
 If your application goes through the Trademark Office’s review, and through the publication period without opposition (or any oppositions are resolved in your favor), it does not immediately go to registration.
 Instead, the Examining Attorney issues what is called a Notice of Allowance.
 At this point, you will have six months to provide a specimen, like what is required upfront in the In Use application.
 You can also request several Extensions of Time, and each one buys you an additional six-month period for you to use your goods and/or services in commerce.
 But these also have a cost.
 And you can only request up to five Extensions.
 For these reasons, if you do not plan on using your mark in the next couple years, you might want to wait before filing your application.
 Once your mark is used in commerce, you will provide the specimen in what is called a Statement of Use.
 If the specimen is acceptable, your application will then move on to registration!

 Still Not Sure What Trademark Filing Basis to Use?